tunasahinoglu/gitops-app/README.md

 # gitops-app

 A Java web application and the CI pipeline that builds it.
-On every push to `main`, GitHub Actions builds the image, scans it, pushes it to ECR and then commits the new image tag to a separate config repo, which ArgoCD picks up and deploys.
+On every push to `main`, GitHub Actions builds the image, scans it, pushes it to ECR and commits the new image tag to a separate config repo, which ArgoCD picks up and deploys.